Sreejith-nair511/WasteIq/README.md

 4. Connect your GitHub repository
 5. Render will automatically detect the render.yaml file and configure the service

+## 🔧 Troubleshooting Deployment Issues

+If you encounter deployment errors like "INTERNAL_SERVER_ERROR" or "FUNCTION_INVOCATION_FAILED":

+1. **Check the logs**: In Render, go to your service dashboard and check the logs for specific error messages
+2. **Verify dependencies**: Ensure all dependencies in requirements.txt are compatible
+3. **Check the start command**: Make sure it matches the Procfile
+4. **Environment variables**: Verify that the PORT environment variable is being used correctly

+Common fixes:
+- Downgrade FastAPI version in requirements.txt if there are compatibility issues
+- Ensure all imports in main.py are properly handled with try/except blocks
+- Check that the application listens on 0.0.0.0 and uses the PORT environment variable

 ## 🧩 Endpoints

 All endpoints return simulated data without any external dependencies: